Time: 6:00 to 9:00 pm

 Instructors: Anna Vander Heide

-In the introductory 3-hour workshop, you will start from scratch with charcoal and learn how to use props or photographs for reference and inspiration to plan, construct, sketch, draw and complete two projects from start to finish.
+In this introductory 3-hour workshop, you will learn the basics of watercolor and how to use photographs as reference/inspiration, complete with demonstration and guidance to plan and paint a painting from start to finish.

 Anna Vander Heide is an illustrator located and working out of Newmarket, Ontario.
 She uses her personal experiences, thoughts, and feelings, to illustrate complex and abstract concepts, emotions, and topics.
 Anna utilizes texture and linework in her illustrations through both digital and traditional mediums to convey contemporary concepts in stylistically innovative ways.